 One of the top three money makers for the airport is parking, and spectacular growth has led to the 1,000 spaces often being filled, particularly over the holiday season, directing cars to an overflow, gravel lot.
 Case is ready to deal with this situation by adding another 500 parking spaces in 2017.
 Staring deeper into his crystal ball, Case is laying the groundwork to add another runway in the future.
 “Right now, if we have snow removal, we’re closed because we only have one runway,” he said.
 In addition, an extra runway would come in handy during emergency landings.
 The Federal Aviation Administration has conducted preliminary reviews of another runway, but it will likely be many years before federal funding is secured.

-Because the airport operates as an enterprise zone under Jackson County, it must seek its own funding sources.
+Because the airport operates as an enterprise fund under Jackson County, it must seek its own funding sources.
 “If we don’t generate money, we’ve got to cut programs,” Case said.
 “We haven’t had to do that but some airports have.”
 Apart from practical ideas for the future, the airport offers some attractions that travelers may not be aware of, such as a replica of the White House Oval Office.
 “It was probably one of our crazier ideas, but it was a junk room before,” Case said.
 As with most ideas Case has developed, the county agreed with him that he could go ahead and build the Oval Office replica that makes use of what was a relatively unused space.
 He lined up donations and over 20 sponsors to help build it.
 More than just a tourist attraction, the Oval Office has been transformed into a public venue and community meeting room that can be an ice breaker for any gathering.
 The room, which would have an otherwise forgotten space, can be rented, helping generate more income for the airport.

 Staying ahead of the curve has been a trademark at Rogue Valley International Medford Airport for years.
 Solar panels dot the parking areas, and the airport maintains its status as an international airport ready to handle overseas cargo, if necessary.
 Most airports contract out for advertising, but Stearns said her team decided to do it in-house.
 When Stearns talks to other airports, she said her team’s out-of-the-box ideas get a lot of attention.
 “When they hear our ideas, they kind of cock their heads, like, ‘We’ve never thought of that,’” she said.